0n1ght/Stek-Your-Games-Client/README.md

 ## Quick-start

-<h3><b>Download the Project</b><br></h3>
+<h3><b>Download and Open</b><br></h3>
 You can do this using GIT, or as a .jar file and unpack it.<br>
 Make sure that you have python downloaded.
 If not, you can do this [here](https://www.python.org/downloads/)<br>
-Open the Stek project in your code editorv
+Open the Stek project in your code editor
 <br>
 <h3><b>Add your projects</b></h3>
 All apps that appears in client are inside "apps" folder.
+It this folder you will find 8 my own games.
+You can just delete them if you want, then they will disappear from client.
-You can put there your own projects.
-Inside main project's folder, include ```client_config.json``` file<br>
+Now, you can put there your own within folders.
+Inside your project's folder, include file named ```client_config.json```<br>
-This file let client know, how to display the app in GUI, and how to run it when you click on the icon.<br>
+This file will let client know, how to display the app in GUI, and how to run it when you click on the icon.<br>
 File's content should look like this:
 <pre>
 {